Haletran/Obsidian-documents/Cours/L2/Fiches de revisions/Irlande.md

 => Beginning of the Civil War between pro-treaty and non-treaty.
 The war it's won by the pro-treaty, they create a new state : The Irish Free state.
 Irish can now make they own choices, apply their own policy, economy, they are completely autonomous so that they can take care of Ireland.

+Two Autonomous State with more and more independent and with more autonomy.
+Two major periods :
+- 1920's - 1950's = Ireland doesn't manage to development the economy  (poverty/migration)
+- 1950's - today = economic expansion to the Celtic Tiger (modernisation)

+Turning point because of a report published in 1958 called the *Whitetaker Report* that proposes to completely changes the economic policy, shift to protectionism to Free Trade. *Sean Lemass* make a different kind of economic policy that were boosted by the Irish membership in 1973 by becoming a member for E.C.C .

 ## II - From Home Rule to the Celtic Tiger

+**From 1920 to 1958 : the failure of protectionism**